This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 An eight-ounce serving of tart cherry juice contains about 159 calories and 37 grams of carbohydrates, so be sure to use it in moderation in order to avoid excess calorie consumption.

-Most studies include a 12-week consumption period, so if you’re using tart cherry juice for a longer period of time, consult your health care provider to ensure it’s safe and useful for your specific needs.
+Most studies include a 12-week consumption period, so if you’re using tart cherry juice for a longer period of time, consult your healthcare professional to ensure it’s safe and useful for your specific needs.

-If you’re taking blood thinners, speak to your doctor before using tart cherry juice therapeutically because the quercetin content may interact with these types of medications.
+If you’re taking blood thinners, speak to your healthcare professional before using tart cherry juice therapeutically because the quercetin content may interact with these types of medications.
 If you experience adverse reactions to cherry juice, such as digestive problems, discontinue use.

 Conclusion